Frequently Asked Questions

-Yarra Valley Ballet offers trial class in Term 1 only, at the normal cost of the class.
+Yarra Valley Ballet offers trial class in Term 1 and 2 only, at the normal cost of the class.

 This approach ensures that our currently enrolled students continue to learn and focus in a stable environment, and new students benefit by knowing what to expect before they commence studies with our school.

 It is also helpful to be aware that new students sometimes take three or four classes before they integrate as part of the group and follow the pattern and structure of the lesson.

 If you wish to attend a trial or observation class, please contact us to make a suitable time.

 We aim to limit our class sizes to 10-12 children per class, depending on the individual personalities within each group.

 This ensures that the teacher has the best opportunity to provide individual instruction and correction, and children have the best opportunity to learn.

 Are Parents allowed to stay to watch classes?